ElementsProject/lightning/doc/lightning-fundchannel.7.md

 DESCRIPTION
 -----------

-The **fundchannel** RPC command opens a payment channel with a peer by committing a funding transaction to the blockchain as defined in BOLT
+The **fundchannel** RPC command opens a payment channel with a peer by committing a funding transaction to the blockchain as defined in BOLT #2.

-\#2.
-If not already connected, **fundchannel** will automatically attempt to connect if C-lightning knows a way to contact the node (either from normal gossip, or from a previous **connect** call).
+If not already connected, **fundchannel** will automatically attempt to connect if Core Lightning knows a way to contact the node (either from normal gossip, or from a previous **connect** call).

-This auto-connection can fail if C-lightning does not know how to contact the target node; see lightning-connect(7).
+This auto-connection can fail if Core Lightning does not know how to contact the target node; see lightning-connect(7).
-Once the
-transaction is confirmed, normal channel operations may begin.
-Readiness is indicated by **listpeers** reporting a *state* of `CHANNELD_NORMAL` for the channel.

-*id* is the peer id obtained from **connect**.

-*amount* is the amount in satoshis taken from the internal wallet to fund the channel (but if we have any anchor channels, this will always leave at least `min-emergency-msat` as change).
-The string *all* can be used to specify all available funds (or 16777215 satoshi if more is available and large channels were not negotiated with the peer).
-Otherwise, it is in satoshi precision; it can be a whole number, a whole number ending in *sat*, a whole number ending in *000msat*, or a number with 1 to 8 decimal places ending in *btc*.
-The value cannot be less than the dust limit, currently set to 546, nor more than 16777215 satoshi (unless large channels were negotiated with the peer).

 *feerate* is an optional feerate used for the opening transaction and (unless *option\_anchors\_zero\_fee\_htlc\_tx* is negotiated), as initial feerate